Prednisone (Sterapred®, Prednisone Intensol)

 Prednisone is available through most pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network pharmacy for distribution of this medication.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Your care team can help you find these resources, if they are available.

 There are a number of things you can do to manage the side effects of prednisone.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Prednisone can cause you to be hungrier or thirstier than usual.
 Drink plenty of fluids and try to make your snacks healthy ones.

 Increase in Energy

-Prednisone can give people an increase in energy.
-They may also develop insomnia, or difficulty sleeping.
+Prednisone can cause an increase in energy.
+You may also develop insomnia, or difficulty sleeping.
 Taking the medication in the morning may help to prevent this.

 Irritability or Change in Mood

 Some patients report feeling irritable or noticing a change in their mood while taking prednisone.
 If this becomes difficult to handle or if you feel like you may harm yourself or others, contact your healthcare provider immediately.